DeFrame: Debiasing Large Language Models Against Framing Effects: Framing-Aware Debiasing Framework

 Across the three benchmarks -- BBQ, \DoNotAnswer{}, and \Decisions{} -- \ours{} achieves the most substantial reduction in framing disparity while maintaining one of the lowest bias levels.
 On BBQ, all methods reduce framing disparity, with \ours{} achieving the most improvements across categories (Figure~\ref{fig:main_experiment_on_baselines}, left).
 On \DoNotAnswer{}, the baselines lower the overall harmful response rate, but often fail to alleviate framing disparity, which remains positive -- indicating that models respond more harmfully under positive framings (Figure~\ref{fig:main_experiment_on_baselines}, middle).
 On \Decisions{}, the baselines often show unstable effects -- sometimes improving, sometimes worsening -- whereas our method provides consistent improvements in both reducing FD and mitigating bias (Figure~\ref{fig:main_experiment_on_baselines}, right).

 The limited effectiveness of baselines in reducing framing disparity stems from their reliance on a single framing.
 Although some prompting approaches adopt System 2–like strategies such as reasoning or self-reflection that can mitigate this reliance, they address generic bias mitigation without considering framing effects.
+While several debiasing techniques reduce average bias levels, many still leave substantial framing disparity.
+In contrast, \ours{} consistently achieves stable reductions in framing disparity across tasks.
+Methods that incorporate reasoning or multi-perspective processes generally outperform those relying solely on debiasing instructions or self-revision, highlighting the importance of explicitly reasoning over multiple perspectives.
+We further find that although existing baselines perform well on widely used benchmarks such as BBQ, their effectiveness often decreases or even worsens on more diverse benchmarks like \DoNotAnswer{} and \Decisions{}.
+These results suggest that conventional fairness-prompting methods may not generalize well across different framing conditions.

-In contrast, \ours{} explicitly integrates both original and alternative framings into a System 2–like debiasing process, enabling the model to reason beyond a single perspective, allowing for more consistent, fair, and frame-stable responses across diverse prompts.
+\ours{} explicitly integrates both original and alternative framings into a System 2–like debiasing process, prompting the model to reassess its initial reasoning and produce responses that remain consistent despite superficial changes in phrasing.
+This leads to more robust, fair, and frame-stable responses across diverse prompts.